rOpenGov/eurostat/README.md

 ### Recommended packages

-It is recommended to install the `giscoR` package (<https://dieghernan.github.io/giscoR/>).
+It is recommended to install the `giscoR` package
+(<a href="https://dieghernan.github.io/giscoR/" class="uri">https://dieghernan.github.io/giscoR/</a>).
 This is another API package that provides R tools for Eurostat geographic data to support geospatial analysis and visualization.

 ### Contribute